katahiromz/RisohEditor/Standardize.md

 ## TEXTINCLUDE

-The resource file should have three TEXTINCLUDE data as follows:
+For Visual C++ compatibility, the resource file should have three TEXTINCLUDE data as follows:

 ```rc
 #ifdef APSTUDIO_INVOKED